CanyonTurtle/dvhs-devteams/docs/articles/teamwork.md

 # Teamwork
 > Simply put: Prioritize your teammates!

-This article provides a couple basic guidelines to working as part of a team.
-Working as part of a team is a challenge: everyone has feelings, everyone has good and difficult days, and everyone is, well, human.
-Because of this, it is necessary to have good team manners and to always try to show respect to your teammates.
+This article provides a couple pieces of advice for having productive teamwork.
+Working as part of a team can be a challenge. everyone has feelings, everyone has good and difficult days, and everyone makes mistakes.
+Because of this, it is necessary to have good team manners and to always try to show respect for your teammates.

 This advice is not specific to Robotics at all - teamwork is teamwork.

 # Make-Space, Take-Space